Fast funding to

 The UK Government recognises these challenges and have announced a new scheme to help small and medium-sized businesses affected by coronavirus (COVID-19) to apply for loans between £2,000 and £50,000 spread over terms with up to 6 years.

-The coronavirus small business Bounce Back Loan scheme aims to simplify the application process and is being made available beginning of May.
-There won’t be any fees or interest to pay during the first 12 months.
-Also, the government will work with lenders to agree a low rate of interest for the remaining period of the loan.
+The coronavirus small business Bounce Back Loan scheme aims to simplify the application process and was launched at the beginning of May.
+There are no fees or interest to pay during the first 12 months.
+Also, the government has worked with lenders to agree a low rate of interest (2.5%) for the remaining period of the loan.
 However, if you are accepted for a loan under this scheme, you won’t be able to apply for a CBILS loan later.

 There are several reasons why you might get offered a business loan outside of CBILS:

 - Not every business finance provider in the UK is accredited.
-You can check the British Business Bank website for the latest list of acredited lenders or apply on FSB Funding Platform and we can signpost you to those that we work with.
+You can check the British Business Bank website for the latest list of acredited lenders or apply on Finpoint and we can signpost you to those that we work with.

 - Not every accredited lender can provide every type of finance that CBILS covers: the lender may have – based on your application – concluded that a non-CBILS product is a better match for your funding needs.